 Checking your property after a major incident

-- Step 1: Schools must visually check buildings and grounds
+- Step 1: Schools and ECEs must visually check buildings and grounds

-- Step 2: Property professional may organise urgent repairs
+- Step 2: Property professionals may organise urgent repairs

-- Step 3: Property professional may engage an engineer
+- Step 3: Property professionals may engage an engineer

-- Step 4: School organises non urgent repairs
+- Step 4: Schools organises non urgent repairs

-- Step 5: School may make an insurance claim
+- Step 5: Schools may make an insurance claim

-After an earthquake a school representative has to visually check the school buildings for any signs of damage before the school can open.
+After a major incident such as an adverse weather event or earthquake, a school or ECE representative must visually check the school buildings for any signs of damage before the school can open.
 If schools are concerned about buildings after this check, they must contact a property professional (see Step 2).

-Use the Emergency Response Checklist to note areas with damage.
+Use the Emergency Response Checklist [DOCX, 131 KB] to note areas with damage.

 Schools may need to isolate unsafe buildings and grounds.